vuejs/pinia/packages/docs/cookbook/composables.md

 })
 ```

 In [Setup Stores](#setup-stores), you need to use a helper named `skipHydrate()` on any state property that shouldn't be picked up from the initial state.
 Differently from option stores, setup stores cannot just _skip calling `state()`_, so we mark properties that cannot be hydrated with `skipHydrate()`.
-Note that this only applies to writable reactive properties:
+Note that this only applies to state properties:

 ```ts
 import { defineStore, skipHydrate } from 'pinia'